learn-co-students/ruby-project-guidelines-yale-web-yss-052520/README.md

-# Module One Final Project: Chad and Ziming
+# Flatiron Module One Final Project: Chad and Ziming

 ## Short Description